Pain During Sex

-Any pain or discomfort (down there), from an ache to a cramp to a sharp or burning pain, during intercourse or orgasm.
+Any pain or discomfort in your vaginal area, from an ache to a cramp to a sharp or burning pain, during intercourse or orgasm.

 What could be causing pain during sex?

-An STD like chlamydia, endometriosis, an infection like trichomoniasis or a yeast infection can all cause pain during sex.
-If the pain is in your vagina, then it’s likely due to trichomoniasis or a yeast infection; if the pain is in your cervix (higher up), an STD may be to blame.
+An STI like chlamydia, endometriosis, an infection like trichomoniasis or a yeast infection can all cause pain during sex.
+If the pain is in your vagina, then it’s likely due to trichomoniasis or a yeast infection; if the pain is in your cervix (higher up), an STI may be to blame.

 But it could just be because you’re pregnant.
 That’s because your entire pelvic region gets significantly more blood flow during pregnancy, and for some women, “that engorgement is just uncomfortable,” says Sarah Prager, MD, an assistant professor in the Department of Obstetrics and Gynecology at the University of Washington.
-Not to mention the fact that your bigger-than-usual uterus sits lower in your pelvis, so your guy could be, um, hitting against your cervix in a new (and uncomfortable) way.
-Even orgasms can cause pain (say it ain’t so!) because they can cause uterine contractions.
+Not to mention the fact that your bigger-than-usual uterus sits lower in your pelvis, so your guy could be hitting against your cervix in a new (and uncomfortable) way.
+Even orgasms can cause pain because they can cause uterine contractions.

 When should I go to the doctor with pain during sex?